KyleBoyer/nodejs-tiktok-video-maker/README.md

  - Logging/progress bar for AI reword/new story functions
  - Screenshot Reddit title function
  - Generate CONFIG.md explaining the settings (might be pointless if the web UI does this)
+ - More background video / audio sources instead of JUST YouTube (open an issue to suggest a source)
- - More TTS service options
+ - More TTS service options (open an issue to suggest a service)
- - More AI service options
+ - More AI service options (open an issue to suggest a service)

 ### Nice to have